Sahasrara: Guru

-The Guru Chakra is located above the head, just below Sahasrara proper.
+The Guru Chakra is located above the head, just below Sahasrāra proper.
 It is white, with 12 white petals, upon which is written guru.
 It contains a circular moon region, within which is a downward pointing triangle containing a jeweled altar, with the crescent moon below and circular bindu above.
 Inside the bindu is the seat, near which are the gurus footstools, upon which are the gurus feet.This position is considered very important in Tibetan tantric practice of deity yoga, where the guru or deity is often visualized as above the crown, bestowing blessings below (for example in the Vajrasattva purification meditation).

 Higher levels

-Within Sahasrara, there are yet more levels of organization.
+Within Sahasrāra, there are yet more levels of organization.
 Within the triangle begins a series of ever higher levels of consciousness: Ama-Kala, the First Ring of Visarga, Nirvana-Kala, and Nirvana Shakti, which contains the Second Ring of Visarga.
 From here, Kundalini becomes Shankhini, with 3-and-a-half coils.
 The First Coil of Shankhini wraps around the Supreme Bindu, the Second Coil of Shankhini wraps around the Supreme Nada, the Third Coil of Shankhini wraps around Shakti, and the Half-Coil of Shankhini enters into Sakala Shiva, beyond which is Parama Shiva.